What Does a Director of Rapid Response & Recovery Do?

 These stories are usually given a 30 second spot on the local news, but, to us, they have a much larger impact.
 One of the businesses impacted by these record-breaking floods was our client.

-What does a Director of Disaster Response & Recovery do?
+What does a Director of Rapid Response & Recovery do?

-A Director of Disaster Response & Recovery is, by definition, tasked with responding to client crises, connecting them with the necessary resources, activating recovery teams, establishing a communication channel between the business and employees (as well as the media), and consulting on risks and exposures in real-time.
+A director of rapid response & recovery is tasked with responding to client crises, connecting them with the necessary resources, activating recovery teams, establishing a communication channel between the business and employees (as well as the media), and consulting on risks and exposures in real-time.
 Halverson also works with M3 clients proactively to create a business continuity plan in the event of a catastrophic event.